1LIVE

 1LIVE is a radio station operated by the Westdeutscher Rundfunk public broadcasting corporation in Germany.
-It specialises in popular music aimed at the 14–39 age demographic, the average age of its listeners is 34.
+It broadcasts a CHR format specialised in popular music.
+Aimed at the 14–39 age demographic, the average age of its listeners is 34.

 History

 On 1 April 1995, 1LIVE first aired.
-1LIVE was intended to replace WDR1 as a more youth centric radio station, this was because WDR1 had an ever ageing listenership.
+1LIVE was intended to replace WDR 1 as a more youth centric radio station, this was because WDR1 had an ever ageing listenership.